michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 	- Be prepared to present this live presentation in class

 Due at 11:59pm (end of day)
-- New github folder called "finalProjectSummer2020" to include
 - A video presenting your work and discussing some of your process or elements of the project, whatever you think is interesting.
 	This can be the same as the live presentation.
 There is no time limit.
+	This video must be somewhere on the internet .
+- New github folder called "finalProjectSummer2020" to include:
 	- An enticing picture of your project
-	- A short (2-4 sentences) yet enticing description
+	- A short (2-4 sentences) yet enticing description of your project
 	- All the usual documentation:
 		- README.md with
 			- Description of project (can be the "enticing description" above)
 			- Anything clever or tricky
 			- Problems (if any) and how you overcame them
 			- Schematic
-			- Photograph of the instrument
+			- Photograph of the project
 			- Closeup photograph of the electronics
 			- Link to the video